Cosmian/kms/documentation/docs/index.md

           - redis-findex: a Redis database with encrypted data and encrypted indexes thanks to Findex.
             The Redis url must be provided, as well as the redis-master-password and the redis-findex-label

-          The database configuration can be securely provided via the bootstrap server.
-Check the documentation.

           [env: KMS_DATABASE_TYPE=]
           [possible values: postgresql, mysql, sqlite, sqlite-enc, redis-findex]